 As the saying goes, "Intelligence is knowing a tomato is a fruit; wisdom is knowing not to put it in a fruit salad."
 Well, apparently intelligence is also a way to squeeze a bit more tax money out of taxpayers.

 Alcohol is a vasodilator, meaning it dilates blood vessels.
 The rosy flush commonly known as the "liquor blanket" is simply a result of blood vessels near the surface of the skin dilating; you're not getting warmer, your blood is just being redistributed.
 This can actually be even more dangerous, since a main function of your skin receptors is to respond to cold by constricting the blood vessels near the skin so that more blood is sent to internal organs.
-Alcohol totally reverses that function!
+Alcohol totally reverses that function.

 As soon as tiger shark embryos develop teeth, they attack and eat each other in utero.
 Up to 12 babies start out, while usually only two make it out alive, all but one being eaten by the largest baby in the litter.
-As a result, tiger shark babies are generally much larger than babies of other shark (and marine life) species, so they're relatively safe from predators.
+As a result, tiger shark babies are generally much larger than babies of other shark species, so they're relatively safe from predators.

 The sound you hear is actually created by your middle finger hitting against your palm, not your thumb rubbing against your index finger.
 Point this out to your friends in any conversation and you'll receive snaps for being clever.

-Odontorium Products, Inc, was a dental company in the 1980s that supplied dental acrylics to make fake teeth.
+Odontorium Products, Inc., was a dental company in the 1980s that supplied dental acrylics to make fake teeth.
 In the '80s—the golden era of long and colorful nails—nail techs began using dental acrylics illegally to make acrylic nails, so the company developed a nail-friendly acrylic that could be used and distributed legally in the beauty industry.
 Eventually, they closed the dental side of the business to focus entirely on nail products.

 Though they look like they're floating out in front of your eye, they're actually inside of it.
 The squiggles and dots you see are the shadows that floaters cast on the retina, which is the layer on the back of your eye that senses light.
 The eye floaters are small clumps of gel or cells inside the vitreous, the clear jelly-like fluid that fills the inside of your eye.
 Sometimes they're harmless, a normal part of the aging process, but sometimes they're a sign of a retina tear.
 If you start seeing them show up randomly or excessively, make an appointment with your optometrist, stat.

-Minnie and Mickey Were Partners in Real Life
+Minnie and Mickey were partners in real life.

 The disease first gained attention in the 1970s in Lyme, Connecticut, where children and adults were experiencing puzzling conditions due to what seemed to be no cause: rashes, fatigue, flu-like symptoms, paralysis, and more.
 Doctors pretty much gave up trying to figure it out, and two mothers were the ones responsible for conducting research—they were still unable to determine what caused it, but they did give it its name.
 In 1981, a scientist named Willy Burgdorfer finally identified a connection between ticks and the disease.